grinnell-cs/csc151-images/_labs/rackunit.md

          (string=? str (list->string (reverse (string->list str)))))))
 ~~~

 As in the previous exercise, collaboratively develop a set of tests for this procedure.
 For this exercise, make sure to keep in mind the idea of positive and negative test cases.
+You'll use `test-true` for positive tests and `test-false` for negative tests.

 When you are done, the driver should make sure that the completed function and its test suite are in the file and then comment out the code.